bcantoni/imagelinks/SPEC.md

 ## Technology Choices

-Build this as a Node-based Electron app.
+Build this as a Node-based Electron app in JavaScript.

 Create it using standard Node and Electron conventions.

 For the image analysis components, use common (popular) Node libraries.

+Use Prettier.

 For packaging, use electron-builder.